Welcome to WissKI

 WissKI was initially a joint venture featuring three partners from different institutions and scientific domains: The Digital Humanities Research Group of the Department of Computer Science at the Friedrich-Alexander-University of Erlangen-Nuremberg (FAU), the Department of Museum Informatics at the Germanisches Nationalmuseum (GNM) in Nuremberg and the Biodiversity Informatics Group at the Zoologisches Forschungsmuseum Alexander Koenig (ZFMK) in Bonn.
 Software development was primarily funded by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) from 2009 to 2012 and from 2014 to 2017.

-- Objekte im Netz - Digitalisierung und Dynamisierung der Sammlungen der Universität Erlangen-Nürnberg2 weeks ago
+- Objekte im Netz - Digitalisierung und Dynamisierung der Sammlungen der Universität Erlangen-Nürnberg1 month ago

-Discussion about any issues you are facing with path builder2 months ago
+Discussion about any issues you are facing with path builder4 months ago

 I have one question, are you running some crons when editing the paths, if yes can you explain why?

-Because I see in the drupal report that a cron was running, and the location and referrer points to the wisski plugin:3 months 3 weeks ago
+Because I see in the drupal report that a cron was running, and the location and referrer points to the wisski plugin:5 months ago